Integrity and

 help you to remember what you thought that it meant to be the best person that

-you could be in the past, you can write a list of subjects or concerns that
+you could be at some time in the past, you can write a list of subjects or

-illuminated your awareness as you understood or experienced them at that time.
+concerns that illuminated your awareness as you understood or experienced them

-You can include subjects or concerns that illuminate your awareness now because
+at that time.
+You can include subjects or concerns that illuminate your

-following list suggests the immense variety of subjects or concerns that might
+is an immense variety of subjects or concerns that might illuminate your

 Health, well-being,